apache/hadoop/hadoop-hdfs-project/hadoop-hdfs-httpfs/src/site/markdown/UsingHttpTools.md

 ### Pseudo Authentication

-With pseudo authentication the user name must be specified in the `user.name=<USERNAME>` query string parameter of a HttpFS URL.
+With pseudo authentication the user name must be specified in the `user.name=<USERNAME>` query string parameter of an HttpFS URL.
 For example:

     $ curl "http://<HTTFS_HOST>:14000/webhdfs/v1?op=homedir&user.name=babu"